 3 Most Common Chevy Colorado Problems Reported by Hundreds of Real Owners

-- AC blower not working correctly due to a failed resistor — reported by 250 owners
+- A/C blower not working correctly due to a failed resistor — reported by over 400 owners

-- Worn valve seats may cause engine misfire — reported by 105 owners
+- Worn valve seats might cause engine misfire — reported by over 200 owners

-- CD player in radio may fail – reported by 64 owners
+- CD player fails — reported by over 100 owners

-The second-most reported problem could be the most troublesome for some owners.
-Still, we’ll explore all three and a fix for each one.
+The second-most reported problem could be the most troublesome for owners.
+Let’s explore all three and a fix for each.

-What should owners do if their Chevy Colorado has engine misfires?
+What should owners do if their Chevy Colorado engine misfires?

 One of the most common Chevy Colorado problems is an engine misfire caused by worn valve seats.
-Typically, the Check Engine Light will illuminate, which should be enough of a warning that this midsize pickup truck needs to be examined.
+Typically, the “check engine” light will illuminate, indicating this midsize pickup truck needs attention.

-This issue could require replacing the cylinder head, but a professional mechanic won’t know for certain until performing a diagnostic test.
-The diagnostic test usually costs $88-$111.
+The issue could require replacing the cylinder head, but a mechanic won’t know for sure until performing a diagnostic test.
+That usually costs about $90 to $110.

 Is the Chevy Colorado a reliable midsize pickup truck?

-- Cost – The Chevy Colorado’s average annual repair and maintenance costs are $599 compared to $584 for midsize pickup trucks
+- Cost: The Chevy Colorado’s average annual repair and maintenance costs are $599, slightly higher than the $584 average for all midsize trucks.

-- Frequency – Colorado owners bring their vehicles to the repair shop for unscheduled repairs 0.2 times per year compared to 0.2 for the class.
+- Frequency: Colorado owners take their vehicles for unscheduled repairs 0.2 times per year, on par with 0.2 for the class.

-- Severity – The probability of severe repairs for the Chevy Colorado is 13% compared to 13% for midsize pickup trucks
+- Severity: The probability of severe repairs for the Chevy Colorado is 13%, the same as the rest of the class.